 We'll accept anything from a logline (as brief as a sentence) all the way up to a full treatment with supplemental materials.
 We'll also review video pitches through a private link or as an attached file.
 Usually, the best entries are a one-page synopsis or breakdown of your story, highlighting the unique elements of the pitch especially.

 Previous winners and runners-up have sent everything from a 10-word logline, to a 2-minute video pitch, to a longer treatment with graphics and illustrations, so it's really up to you.
 Whatever format you prefer that best exemplifies your idea.

 Will I be disqualified for a formatting reason?

-No. If for some reason we can't open the file, or there's an issue with the entry itself, we'll contact you immediately, and you'll be able to re-send.
+No. If for some reason we can't open the file, or a link, or there's an issue with the entry itself, we'll contact you immediately, and you'll be able to re-send.

 If I win, do I need the completed TV pilot or series bible ready?

 Not at all.
 If you do, fantastic, but it won't affect the outcome of the contest.
 We're looking for original, unique concepts, no need to have a completed TV script.
 Our Director of Development will assist in refining the pitch and helping you get started on a potential pilot script.